‘In Her Shoes’ (2005) Review: A Sisterly Comedy. Cameron Diaz and Toni Collette co-star in this comedy-drama. All text © Rissi JC

 ‘In Her Shoes’ (2005) Review: A Sisterly Comedy

-When this first appeared in theaters and probably later on DVD, I elected not to see it.
+When In Her Shoes first appeared in theaters and probably later on DVD, I elected not to see it.
 For the life of me, I do not know why it has taken me this long to see the movie.
 It’s cute.
 It’s funny.
 But most of all, what most of you might be surprised to discover (like I was) is just how heart-tugging the movie actually is…

 In Her Shoes (2005) Film Review